CS50: Week 4 - Memory

 }

-and the program functions.
+Notice that if we pre-allocate an array of size 4, we can type cat and the program functions.
 However, a string larger than this could create an error.

 - Sometimes, the compiler or the system running it may allocate more memory than we indicate.
 Fundamentally, though, the above code is unsafe.
 We cannot trust that the user will input a string that fits into our pre-allocated memory.